application-research/delta-edge-urid/docs/check_status.md

 # Check the status of your content

-In this guide, we will show you how to check the status of your content on the edge node.
+In this guide, we will show you how to check the status of your content or cid on the edge node.

 ## Pre-requisites
 - make sure you have a edge node running either locally or remote.
 Use this guide [running a node](running_node.md) to run a node.